"The books in this series just get better and better.”

 And not just hired muscle, but deadly operatives.

 Josh recognized at least two from the Russian mafia.
-Mendelson had spared no expense, but was it to insure the safety of his prisoner, or that this weapons shipment did not get waylaid?
+Mendelson had spared no expense, but was it to ensure the safety of his prisoner, or that this weapons shipment did not get waylaid?

 Sabrina and her three-person team could handle inserting past fifteen, maybe twenty guards, depending on how the security was spread around the farmhouse.